nivalkarDhiraj/PDx/README.md

 You will need `node` and `npm` installed globally on your machine.

-Install the dependencies:
+- Install the dependencies: `npm install`

-`npm install`
+- Enter your youtube api key in .env.local file

-To Start Server:
+- To Start Server: `npm start`

-`npm start`

-To Visit App:
+- To Visit App: `localhost:3000/`

-`localhost:3000/`